History of Falls Church: War of Independence

-Important and influential men attended The Falls Church and served as its vestrymen.
-In addition to George Washington and George Mason were John West and Charles Broadwater.
+Important and influential men attended The Falls Church and served as its vestrymen, including George Washington; George Mason, who would write the Bill of Rights to the U.S. Constitution; John West; and Charles Broadwater.

-When colonial relations with Great Britain began souring, the Colony of Virginia helped lead the resistance.
-And Falls Church vestrymen George Mason, John West and Charles Broadwater were deeply involved.
-Mason wrote the "Fairfax Resolves", a set of 24 separate resolutions, each beginning with the word, "Resolved …", calling for specific actions.
+When colonial relations with Great Britain began souring, the Colony of Virginia helped lead the resistance. these vestrymen were deeply involved.
+Mason wrote the "Fairfax Resolves", a call for 24 specific actions.
 The men were members of Virginia's revolutionary council meeting in Williamsburg, the royal capital.
 The council instructed Virginia's delegates at the Continental Congress in Philadelphia to introduce a resolution calling for independence.
 Virginia's delegate did so, and the Congress passed the motion on July 2.
 The Declaration of Independence was issued July 4.
+It is said a copy of the declaration arrived from Philadelphia and was read to citizens from the steps of The Falls Church sometime during the summer of 1776.
+Falls Church leaders recruited men to serve in the colonial militia.

-During the war which followed, George Washington remained a Falls Church vestryman until resigning his post in 1784.
-He had been unable to attend to his duties on the church vestry during the war while leading the continental armies.
+Appointed to lead the Continental Army, Washington remained a Falls Church vestryman until resigning his post in 1784, having been unable to attend to his church duties.
 He later was elected first president of the United States.

-The Falls Church played a role during the Revolution—local leaders recruited men to serve in the colonial militia.
-And, it is said a copy of the new Declaration of Independence arrived from Philadelphia and was read to citizens from the steps of The Falls Church sometime during the summer of 1776.